aws-samples/aws-marketplace-metered-container-product/README.md

 ## License Summary

-This sample code is made available under a modified MIT license.
+Test  This sample code is made available under a modified MIT license.
 See the LICENSE file.